 Waterfall Creek Bear Tour

 As the sound of the plane fades, you can hear the roar of the waterfall.
 Follow the sound to where the salmon navigate between rocks and bears.
 Chichagof Island is relatively unknown compared to Admiralty Island/Kootznoowoo, but has a similarly dense population of brown bears.
-Starting on July 20, when the salmon run should be in full swing, we schedule tours to catch the bear activity at this coastal spawning stream.
-Seated on the stream bank, we have the opportunity to see bears fishing in the falls and rapids.
+Starting on July 20, when the salmon run should be in full swing, we schedule trips to catch the bear activity at this coastal spawning stream.
+Seated on the stream bank, we have the opportunity to see bears fishing below the falls and rapids.
 As with Pack Creek, trips are limited to 5 people plus a guide, although at Waterfall Creek we may be able to accommodate requests for larger custom groups.

 - Maximum of five participants on every tour; however we may be able to accommodate groups up to 10.

 - Guided by Alaskan professional naturalists specializing in bear behavior and temperate rain forest natural history.

 - Fully outfitted, with rubber boots, rain gear (if needed), day pack, binoculars, and healthy snacks.